SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 I'll got with the `put` way as it seems more natural to me but AFAIK both ways achieve the same speed(it might be actually a fun exercise to rewrite all of the algorithms using `get`)

 There are a lot of versions of `put` that NVSHMEM exposes.
-In the the NVSHMEM standard we have:
+In the NVSHMEM standard we have:

 `nvshmem_DATATYPE_put`